Dev-X25874/Gati/README.md

 > Gati docs and crash-course videos are hosted locally which you can
 > access while in office premises.
 See #Gati slack channel for links.

+If you are starting fresh, check out how to set up [new board](docs/NewBoard.md).

 # Contribution Guidelines

 ## General rules